Cinema

 CINE 627 Producing and Financing Films I (Units: 3)

 Prerequisites: Restricted to senior Cinema majors.
-CINE 200*, CINE 202*, CINE 204*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or consent of the instructor.
+CINE 200*, CINE 202*, CINE 204*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or permission of the instructor.
 May not be taken concurrently with CINE 620.
 Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
 CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
-Exceptions to this limit require both the consent of the instructor and approval by the Director of the School of Cinema.
+May not be taken concurrently with CINE 620*.

 CINE 628 Producing and Financing Films II (Units: 3)